James Harper (footballer): Club career

-Early career
+Arsenal

-Born in Chelmsford, Essex, Harper attended the Anglo European School in Ingatestone, Essex.
+Born in Chelmsford, Essex, Harper attended the Anglo European School in the nearby village of Ingatestone.
 He started his career as a trainee with Arsenal, but as his first team opportunities were limited, he first went on loan to Cardiff City, before signing permanently for Reading for an undisclosed fee said to be "a substantial six-figure fee" at the end of February 2001.

 Reading

-James had a real impact at Reading including playing a key role in a number of promotions and single handled defeat of Liverpool in Reading's only ever win over one of the premier leagues big four.
+James had a real impact at Reading including playing a key role in a number of promotions, single handed defeat of Liverpool (Reading's only ever win over one of the premier leagues big four), and inexplicably wearing a shirt that was far too big for him.
 After helping Reading to win the 2005–06 Football League Championship, and thus win promotion to the Premier League, he scored his first Premiership goals for Reading in a clash with Newcastle United at St James' Park, scoring twice despite losing 3–2.

 At the start of July 2007, Harper signed an improved three–year contract to keep him at Reading until the end of the 2009–10 season.